Dynamical response theory of interacting Majorana fermions and its application to generic Kitaev quantum spin liquids in a field: Pure Kitaev model at zero field

 The free Green's function $G_0(\omega,\mathbf{p})$ is given by

 Note our definition of $\theta_{\mathbf{p}}$ is twice that of Ref.~\cite{Knolle2014}.
 Thus, the spin susceptibility in the adiabatic approximation is given by

 Eq.~\eqref{eq:adiabatic-Kitaev} and the RPA result Eq.~\eqref{eq:RPA-zz-Kitaev} indeed are very similar!
 We plot them together in Fig.~\ref{fig:FM-Kitaev}(b).
 The pole structure of the impurity potential given by the local flux excitation of the exact solution has been replaced by the interaction within RPA.
 However, we find $|K|$ instead of $|K|/2$ enters Eq.~\eqref{eq:adiabatic-Kitaev}, and the definitions of the functions $\overline{G},\overline{F}$ and $\overline{G}_1,\overline{F}_1$ are slightly different.
 However, for both definitions the integration over $\mathbf{p}$ diverges logarithmically at frequency $\omega = 0.5 |K|$ [offset by $\Delta_b$ in Eq.~\eqref{eq:RPA-zz-Kitaev}], which is due to the logarithmic divergence of $c$-Majorana density of states at the van-Hove point explaining the cusp in Fig.~\ref{fig:FM-Kitaev}(b) at $\omega = 0.5 |K|+\Delta_v \approx 0.57 |K|$ (remember we have shifted the peak onset from $\Delta_b$ to $\Delta_v$).
+In Fig.~\ref{fig:FM-Kitaev}(b) inset, we also show the non-interacting INS intensity which contains a similar unshifted divergence at $\omega = 0.5|K| + \Delta_b \approx 0.76 |K|$.